 On Monday, September 14, 1959, I entered a school building for the first time as a student.
-Except for a three-year-period in the late 1970s, I have followed an academic schedule ever since.
-Four-and-and-half years old at the time, life as I would know it began on a sunswept morning in my hometown of Wellesley, Massachusetts more than five-and-a-half decades ago.
+Except for a three-year period in the late 1970s, I have followed an academic schedule ever since.
+Four-and-and-half years old at the time, life as I would know it began on a sunswept morning in my hometown of Wellesley, Massachusetts almost six-decades ago.

 In the 1950s, virtually every school system in the Northeast commenced exactly a week after Labor Day, which, in 1959 was on September 7.
 As a family, we stayed on Cape Cod for much of the summer, generally returning to Wellesley a few days before the start of classes.
 At the time, I was golden-brown from the sun.
 My hair had become egg-white in color from the continued exposure to Nauset and Coast Guard Beach.
 Obviously, it had been an idyllic summer for a boy who was so active and curious!